Tjälknöl: Etymology

 The name is a compound of the words "tjäle" and "knul".
-"Tjäle" meaning tjaele, or when something is frozen solid, in this case the steak.
+'Tjaele' meaning ground frost, or when something is frozen solid, in this case the steak.
 The word "knul" is a Norrland dialect word meaning "lump", with "knöl" being the standard Swedish equivalent.

 History

 The dish was created by Ragnhild Nilsson (1926–2006) from Hundberget outside Torpshammar, Sweden in the 1970s.
 Ragnhild was married to a moose-hunter and had asked her husband to thaw a moose steak while she was at work.
 Her husband initially forgot about it, but then panicked and put the solid-frozen steak in the oven to thaw at a very low temperature.
 He then left the house and forgot about the oven.
 The next day when Ragnhild came home from work she immediately understood what had happened and how long the steak had been left in the oven.
 She initially contemplated to use it as dog food, but as it was such fine meat she instead tried to save the tasteless steak by soaking it in brine for a couple of hours.
 Later when the couple tried the steak they found it both tender and good.

 Ragnhild improved the recipe over the years, until 1982 when her husband surreptitiously admitted it to a competition held by ICA-kuriren where they looked for new provincial dishes.
 Ragnhild's tjälknöl won the competition as Medelpad's new provincial dish.